eddyystop/feathers-service-verify-reset/README.md

 Email addr verification and handling forgotten passwords are common features these days.
 This package adds that functionality to [Feathersjs](http://docs.feathersjs.com/).

-The optional transactional emails sent contain a link including a 30-char slug.
+The optional transactional emails sent may contain a link including a 30-char slug.
 The slug has a configurable expiry delay.

 Emails may be sent for:

-- Email addr verification when a new user is created.
+- Email addr verification request when a new user is created.
 - Resending a new email addr verification, e.g. previous verification email was lost or is expired.
 - Successful user verification.
-- Sending an email when the password is forgotten.
+- Sending an email to reset the password when the password is forgotten.
 - Successful password reset for a forgotten password.
+- Manual change of a password.
+- The previous email address is notified of a change of email address.

 The server does not handle any interactions with the user.
 Leaving it a pure API server, lets it be used with both native and browser clients.